Alvin Ailey American Dance Theater: Foundation and performances (1958-1989)

-In 2011, the United States Senate passed a resolution recognizing the artistic and cultural contributions of AAADT and the 50th Anniversary of the first performance of the Ailey classic Revelations.
+The United States Senate passed a resolution recognizing the artistic and cultural contributions of AAADT amidst the 50th Anniversary (2011) of the first performance of the Ailey classic Revelations.
 That same year, Robert Battle, artistic director (2011-2023), established a New Directions Choreography Lab to nurture emerging artists.

-In 2014, AAADT kicks off a fifty million dollar capital campaign, "Campaign for Ailey's Future," to support artistic, educational, and building expansion projects, and to honor outgoing board chair Joan Weill.
-Sandy Weill, Joan Weill's husband, provided a lead gift of sixteen million dollars to the campaign.
+In 2014, AAADT kicked off a fifty million dollar capital campaign, "Campaign for Ailey's Future," to support artistic, educational, and building expansion projects, and to honor outgoing board chair Joan Weill.
+Sandy Weill, Joan Weill's husband, provided a lead gift of sixteen million dollars to the campaign.AAADT also received a twenty million dollar gift in 2021 from MacKenzie Scott to support its "Dancing Forward" initiatives.

-In 2021, AAADT received a twenty million dollar gift from MacKenzie Scott to support its "Dancing Forward" initiatives.
+Also in 2014, Clark Center NYC was established by former faculty and students (including Loretta Abbott) of Clark Center for the Performing Arts, in order to "to remember, honor and preserve the history of this seminal and vital arts organization".

 In 2024, the Whitney Museum unveiled "Edges of Ailey," the first major museum exhibition to survey the artistry of Alvin Ailey and AAADT.
 In November 2024, AAADT announced that Alicia Graf Mack, a former Alvin Ailey company member and the dean and director of the dance division at Juilliard, will take over as AAADT artistic director on July 1, 2025.